100 Florida Trails

 the Jay B. Starkey Wilderness Park and is part of the Florida

-Coast-to-Coast Trail with existing links to the Suncoast Trail
+Coast-to-Coast Trail with links to the Suncoast Trail

 and Pinellas Trail (via Starkey Blvd. and Starkey Gap Trails).